Home » Computer Guides » Email Guides » A Basic Guide To Using Email

 Forward and Reply buttons highlighted in Yahoo mail.
 The buttons aren't labelled.

-But that’s not always the case.
-Sometimes you only get the symbols (icons).
 An arrow turning left is the Reply button and an arrow turning to the right is the Forward button.

 Using email isn’t that difficult once you’ve grasped the basics.
 It’s always worth having a little practice though, just to see how things work.